A Metamorphic Testing Perspective on Knowledge Distillation for Language Models of Code: Does the Student Deeply Mimic the Teacher?: Empirical Study

 To minimize experimental bias in evaluating whether the student model deeply mimics the teacher’s predictive behavior and internal representations during knowledge distillation, we adopt the same models and datasets used in the knowledge distillation–based approaches described in Section \ref{KDApproaches}.
 Specifically, we select CodeBERT \cite{feng2020codebert} and GraphCodeBERT \cite{guo2020graphcodebert} models and two well-studied downstream tasks: clone detection and vulnerability prediction, which serve as standard benchmarks in knowledge distillation research for software engineering \cite{shi2022compressing, shi2024greening, shi2024efficient, panichella2025metamorphic, liu2026pioneer}.

-\textbf{Clone detection:} (CD) This task aims to determine whether two given code snippets are syntactically or semantically equivalent.
+\textbf{Clone Detection (CD):} This task aims to determine whether two given code snippets are syntactically or semantically equivalent.
 To streamline the fine-tuning process, we adopt the filtered BigCloneBench dataset \cite{svajlenko2014towards} provided by Wang et al. \cite{wang2020detecting}.
-The final dataset includes 90,102 training examples, along with 4,000 examples each for validation and testing. \textbf{Vulnerability prediction: } (VP) This task aims to determine whether a given code snippet contains a vulnerability.
+The final dataset includes 90,102 training examples, along with 4,000 examples each for validation and testing.

+\textbf{Vulnerability Prediction (VP):} This task aims to determine whether a given code snippet contains a vulnerability.
 We conduct our experiments using the Devign\footnote{\url{https://sites.google.com/view/devign}} dataset, introduced by Zhou et al. \cite{zhou2019devign}.
 The dataset comprises 27,318 functions sourced from two widely used open-source C libraries, FFmpeg and Qemu.
 Each function is manually annotated to indicate whether it contains vulnerabilities.
 We use the CodeXGLUE benchmark splits \cite{lu2021codexglue}, including training, development, and test sets with 27,318, 2,732, and 2,732 examples, respectively.

 \textbf{CodeBERT} is a pre-trained language model that shares the same architecture and a similar pre-training strategy as RoBERTa \cite{liu2019roberta}.
 It consists of twelve Transformer layers, each with 12-headed multi-head attention mechanisms and a hidden size of 768.
 CodeBERT is pre-trained using two objectives: \textit{masked language modeling}, which predicts masked tokens, and \textit {replaced token detection}, which identifies substituted tokens in the input.
-The model is trained on bimodal data comprising natural language–code pairs across six programming languages from the CodeSearchNet dataset \cite{husain2019codesearchnet}. \textbf{GraphCodeBERT} shares CodeBERT's architecture but incorporates data-flow information from source code during pre-training.
+The model is trained on bimodal data comprising natural language–code pairs across six programming languages from the CodeSearchNet dataset \cite{husain2019codesearchnet}.

+\textbf{GraphCodeBERT} shares CodeBERT's architecture but incorporates data-flow information from source code during pre-training.
 Additionally, it introduces a pre-training task that predicts whether a data flow edge exists between two nodes.